BSData-CHN/warhammer-age-of-sigmar/README.md

 * __I'd just like to contact you.__

-  Then join us on the Warhammer Age of Sigmar Gitter!
+  Then join us on the Warhammer 西格玛时代 Gitter!
  [![Join the chat at Gitter](https://badges.gitter.im/BSData/warhammer-age-of-sigmar.svg)](https://gitter.im/BSData/warhammer-age-of-sigmar?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

   _Otherwise, the easiest way is through issues mentioned above.
 We are a community and that's the only place we all have access to.
 We don't have any group e-mail.
 So if you want to stay anonymous, contact us by reporting bug on Appspot (point 1 above)._